Bright sun, poor ice delay outdoor NHL game at Lake Tahoe

 Bettman said some players wanted to keep playing while others didn’t, but the final decision was made in consultation with the union because of safety.

-“We kind of wanted to go back out,” Avalanche captain Gabriel Landeskog said on NBC.
-“It’s probably a good decision that we moved it tonight, and we’ll be ready to go.”
+”It’s probably a good decision they moved it to tonight,” Avalanche captain Gabriel Landeskog said on NBC. ”We’ll be ready to go.”

 Crews were working on the ice just before the opening faceoff and issues kept cropping up throughout the period.

-It snowed overnight and into the morning before the sun came out.
-While the pristine conditions made for perfect views, it proved detrimental to the ice.
+It snowed overnight and into the morning before the sun came out and caused problems the NHL couldn’t deal with.

-But the delay didn’t alter Bettman’s commitment to outdoor games, even in unconventional settings outside of a stadium venue like Lake Tahoe.

-“This game was really taking the game out to its roots in terms of the surroundings,” Bettman said.
-“Obviously we tried to do something different in an unusual time, try and give our fans something special.
-The players were excited about it. … We’re going to continue to do this, but we always knew and we’ll know going forward that when you play outside and ice is important, the weather conditions can affect whether or not we can play the game.
-We’ve been lucky to this point and I think we’re all disappointed but the teams have been great. … And we move on.
-You can’t have success if you don’t risk failure.”
+”We’ve done over 30 (outdoor) games and we never had a problem quite like this,” Bettman said. ”We played in rain, we played in snow.
+Sunshine has always been our enemy.
+We’ve postponed and delayed games because of sun glare.”

 The Avalanche led the game 1-0 on a goal by Samuel Girard.